mortie/dtcanon/README.md

 to deal with devicetree files in various ways.
 DTCanon is a tool I've made which can parse .dts files and transform them.

+## Caveat

+DTCanon's devicetree parser was written in a hurry to solve a problem.
+It was written to parse .dts files I had at hand, not according to the devicetree syntax spec.
+It is probably not 100% correct.
+There are probably correct .dts files which DTCanon can't parse, and there are definitely incorrect .dts files which DTCanon *can* parse.

+If you find examples of valid devicetree syntax which DTCanon fails to parse, please file a bug.
+Also, if you find examples of *invalid* devicetree syntax which is nonetheless out there in the world, please file a bug, and we can try to accomodate for common types of buggy devicetree code.

+If you find examples of *invalid* devicetree syntax which DTCanon *can* parse, do *not* file a bug.
+DTCanon is not a linter.
+Rejecting invalid devicetree syntax is a non-goal.

 ## Features

 Here's a list of things which DTCanon can do: